sayanee/archives/_posts/2011-08-24-30-books-that-changed-my-life.md

 19. [Getting Things Done](/getting-things-done-by-david-allen) by David Allen [how to get things done in a mind like water]

   > The methods I present here are all based on 2 key objectives 1). **Capturing all the things** that need to get done – now, later, someday, big, little or in between – into a logical and trusted system outside of your head and off your mind 2).
 Disciplining yourself to make front-end decisions about all of the inputs you let into your life so that you will always **have a plan for ‘next actions'** that you can implement or renegotiate at any moment.

-20./the-little-prince/"> The Little Prince by Antoine de Exupery [life's simpleness through a story]
+20. [The Little Prince](/the-little-prince)  by Antoine de Exupery [life's simpleness through a story]

   > “Here is my secret.
 It is very simple: one sees well only with the heart.
 The essential is invisible to the eyes.”